 Some of the wellness brands that have already benefited in 2019 include smart sleep-tracking and sleep-improving ring Oura, which recently surpassed $20 million in funding.
 Similarly, Mindstrong Health, a Californian company dedicated to transforming mental health by creating an app that can diagnose depression, secured $31 million investment at the start of the year.

-And most eye-catchingly are Immortalis, which uses a revolutionary approach based on a combination of microbiome medicine, genetics and epigenetics, to create a product it claims can alter people’s minds and bodies to engineer immortality, and Chronomics, a young London startup that tracks users’ changing health and wellbeing by harnessing the epigenetic information found in their DNA, and
+And most eye-catchingly are Immortalis, which uses a revolutionary approach based on a combination of microbiome medicine, genetics and epigenetics, to create a product it claims can alter people’s minds and bodies to engineer immortality, and Chronomics, a young London startup that tracks users’ changing health and wellbeing by harnessing the epigenetic information found in their DNA.

 The disruptive company earned £1.1 million funding this January, less than a year after launching, from two world-leading venture capital firms, SOSV (one of the world’s most active early-stage biotech investors) and Anthemis, investors dedicated to cultivating change in financial services.